SyedaNishat/Penguin-Species-Prediction-API/README.md

 # Penguin Species Prediction API

 ## Overview
 This project predicts penguin species using a Random Forest Classifier trained on the Palmer Penguins dataset.
-The trained model is served through a FastAPI REST API and deployed using Docker.
+The trained model is served through a FastAPI REST API and deployed using Docker.hbjhbjkk

 ## Technologies
 - Python